Post-Baccalaureate Computer Science Minor

 - COMP elective numbered higher than COMP 15

 - One computer science elective 100-level or above**

 *Prerequisite course COMP 11: Introduction to Computer Science is available for individuals without a previous programming course.

 **Courses numbered above 100 award graduate credit, and are transferable into the Tufts Master of Science in Computer Science program upon acceptance to that program.

-To download an application, please go to the Tufts Office of Graduate Studies.
+To download an application, please go to the Office of Graduate Admissions.